 This is where you adjust your training methods to the particular adaptive ability and response of one specific athlete.
-This has to be done as much as possible in order to get the best results.
+This has to be done as much as possible to get the best results.
 Biodiversity is a very real, very obvious factor.
 Giving all your athletes the same generic program to follow will result in the same generic results.
 It cannot be emphasized enough that you must individualize your athlete's program.
 If you are working 1:1 or with small groups, the program is easily tailored to the individual needs.
 I understand first hand, however, the difficulties presented in training the speed of a team of 30, 40 even 50+ athletes and still individualizing the program.
 There are solutions to this that I will get into later, but such things as testing, goal setting meetings and organization are the first steps toward getting the most out of your athletes.
 Breaking goals and expectations down based on training age, fastest times, strength levels, etc. will produce far greater results than the 'one size fits all' ideology employed in most programs.

 Overload can be termed as any training stimulus significant enough to elicit an adaptive response.
-For athletes to continue to adapt, said stimulus has to be increased along specific lines.
+For athletes to continue to adapt, the stimulus has to be increased along specific lines.
 The degree of this increased load can be measured by:

 Volume can be measured by the number of repetitions performed, the total distance run or the total weight lifted.
-For example: 10x30m = a volume of 300 meters 5 sets of 5 squats at 225 pounds = a volume of 5625 pounds.
+For example 10x30m = a volume of 300 meters 5 sets of 5 squats at 225 pounds = a volume of 5625 pounds.

-Intensity is the percent of maximum performance that a particular exercise is performed.
+Intensity is the per cent of maximum performance that a particular exercise is performed.
 An athlete with a personal best in the 100m dash of 11.0 seconds who performs one run at 11.55 seconds equals an intensity of 95%.

-Duration relates to the amount of time the athlete is actually exercising as opposed to recovering from that exercise.
-A sprinters interval workout of 10x200m may have duration of 5 minutes even though the workout lasts 30+ minutes while a speed workout 6x50m lasting the same length of time may have duration of only 30 - 40 seconds.
+Duration relates to the amount of time the athlete is exercising as opposed to recovering from that exercise.
+A sprinters interval workout of 10x200m may have a duration of 5 minutes even though the workout lasts 30+ minutes while a speed workout 6x50m lasting the same length of time may have a duration of only 30 - 40 seconds.
 It is important to consider all these factors and their impact on general adaptation when designing your speed training program.